 Give your configuration a name and description to help you differentiate it from any other Jira Server configurations.
 Add a name for the integration to use when sending alerts (so you can easily tell which configuration or integration the alerts are from).

 Enter your Jira Server endpoint URL (for example, https://acmeco.com/Jira).
 This URL needs to be accessible from the cloud.
-If it isn't, you can convert to this configuration to a communication plan and use an xMatters Agent.
+If it isn't, you can convert to this integration to a custom workflow and use an xMatters Agent.

 Enter your Jira Server username and password.
 We recommend that you create a user in Jira specific to xMatters.